Sebastian (song): Critical reception

 In 2005, Peter Hook of New Order chose six of his top tracks for The Metro, which included "Sebastian".
 He said, "It's the first song that made me realise that there's more to music than pop.
 It wasn't throwaway.
 It builds up and down over [seven] minutes.
 Like 'Bohemian Rhapsody', there's loads of different bits that go through it.
 The beauty of it is that you can listen to it over and over again and not get fed up with it."
+In a "Soundtrack of My Life" feature for the NME in 2015, Hook chose "Sebastian" as the "first song I fell in love with".